FriendsOfTYPO3/extension_builder/Documentation/GraphicalEditor/Index.rst

 ===========================

-If you want to create an extension that generates output in the TYPO3 frontend, add a plugin in the :guilabel:`Frontend plugins` subsection of the property form.
+If you want to create an extension that generates output in the TYPO3 frontend, add a plugin in the :guilabel:`Frontend plugins` subsection of the properties form.
 It will then be available for selection in the type field of the TYPO3 content element "General Plugin".